-Opinion on Each Major Federal Program
+Opinion on the Major Federal Program

-We have audited Gay Men's Health Crisis, Inc. and Affiliates' compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on Gay Men's Health Crisis, Inc. and Affiliates' major federal programs for the year ended December 31, 2021.
-Gay Men's Health Crisis, Inc. and Affiliates' major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Gay Men's Health Crisis, Inc. and Affiliates' compliance with the types of compliance requirements identified as subject to the audit in the OMB Compliance Supplement that could have a direct and material effect on Gay Men's Health Crisis, Inc. and Affiliates' major federal program for the year ended December 31, 2022.
+Gay Men's Health Crisis, Inc. and Affiliates' major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, Gay Men's Health Crisis, Inc. and Affiliates complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended December 31, 2021.
+In our opinion, Gay Men's Health Crisis, Inc. and Affiliates complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended December 31, 2022.